takeda-itsvreng/curriculum-vitae/cv-en.md

 ## SUMMARY

-- 10+ years experiences as IT Infrastructure Engineer (except Network).
+- 10+ years experiences as an IT Infrastructure Engineer (except Network).
 - Planning and implementation with non-functional requirement of the system such as Availability, Backup, Disaster recovery and Monitoring.
--

 ## WORK EXPERIENCE